team113sanger/dermatlas_copy_number_nf/README.md

 ## Introduction

-dermatlas_copy_number_nf is a bioinfromatics pipeline written in [Nextflow](http://www.nextflow.io) for performing copy-number alteration (CNA) analysis on cohorts of tumors within the Dermatlas project.
+dermatlas_copy_number_nf is a bioinfromatics pipeline written in [Nextflow](http://www.nextflow.io) for performing copy number alteration (CNA) analysis on cohorts of tumors within the Dermatlas project.

 ## Pipeline summary

-In brief, the pipeline takes a cohort of samples that have been pre-processed by the Dermatlas ingestion pipeline and then:
+In brief, the pipeline takes a set samples that have been pre-processed by the Dermatlas ingestion pipeline and then:
-- Links a sample's metadata to it's associated bamfile and then links pairs of tumor/normals.
+- Links each sample bamfile to it's assocaited metadata and then links pairs of tumor/normals.
 - Runs ASCAT on each tumor-normal pair, outputting segment calls and diagnostic plots.
-- Collates summary statistics for the ASCAT runs and filters out samples that fall below a threshold Goodness-of-Fit level (GOF >95%).
+- Collates summary statistics for all ASCAT runs and filters out samples that fall below a threshold Goodness-of-Fit level (GOF >95%).
 - Merges the segment calls from ASCAT that pass filtering.
-- Runs GISTIC2 to identify regions with significant copy-number alterations (CNAs).
+- Runs GISTIC2 to identify regions with significant copy-number alterations in the cohort (CNAs).
 - Filters those GISTIC2 calls to identify those that overlap with ASCAT.

 ## Inputs

 ### Cohort-dependent variables
-- `bam_files`: wildcard capturing the path to a set of `.bam` files in a project directory and their corresponding `.bam.bai` index files.
-Note: the pipeline assumes that index files have been pre-generated and are co-located with bams.
+- `bam_files`: a path to a set of `.bam` files in a project directory.
+Note: the pipeline assumes that corresponding `.bam.bai` index files have been pre-generated and are co-located with bams and a `**` glob match should be used to recursively collect all bamfiles in the directory.
-- `metadata_manifest`: path to a tab-delimited manifest containing sample PDIDs and information about sample phenotype/preparation.
+- `metadata_manifest`: path to a tab-delimited manifest containing sample PD IDs and information about sample phenotype/preparation.
 - `tumor_normal_pairs`: path to a file containing a tab-delimited list of matched tumour and normal pairs.

 ### Cohort-independent variables
 Reference files that are reused across pipeline executions have been placed within the pipeline's default `nextflow.config` file to simplify configuration.
 The following reference files are required for a run:
 - `reference_genome`: path to a reference genome file (ASCAT).
 - `bait_set`: path to a `.bed` file describing the analysed genomic regions  (ASCAT).
-- `resource_files`: path to a directory containing ASCAT loci and allele
+- `resource_files`: path to a directory containing ASCAT loci and allele files.
 - `gc_file`: path to the ASCAT GC correction file.
 - `rt_file`: path to the ASCAT replication timing correction file.
 - `difficult_regions_file`: genomic regions considered to be problematic for analyses such as variant calling by Genome In A Bottle (GIAB), used by GISTIC2 for masking regions.

-Default values supplied within can be overided by adding them to the params `.json` file.
+Default reference file values supplied within the `nextflow.config` file can be overided by adding them to the params `.json` file.
+An example complete params file `example_params.json` is supplied within this repo for demonstation.

 ## Usage

-The recommended way to launch this pipeline is using a wrapper script (e.g. `bsub < my_wrapper.sh`) that records the version (**e.g.** `-r 0.1.0`)  and the `.json` parameter file supplied for a run.
+The recommended way to launch this pipeline is using a wrapper script (e.g. `bsub < my_wrapper.sh`) that submits nextflow as a job and records the version (**e.g.** `-r 0.1.0`)  and the `.json` parameter file supplied for a run.

 An example wrapper script:
 ```